Life with an Ostomy: What's the Average Age?

 Oct 21, 2024 1:18 pm

-I got mine when I was 44 and a half and I am 47 now.
+I got mine when I was 44 and a half, and I am 47 now.
 I haven't had too many problems with mine other than a relocation and one blockage.
 Nothing serious.
 I do have 3 incisional hernias that need repairing.
-But other then that pretty healthy.
-Plan to live a long time with my ostomy.
+But other than that, pretty healthy.
+I plan to live a long time with my ostomy.

 ron in mich